CaioQFonseca/data_structures/topic-01/topic.md

 # Lectures

-This topic includes the lecture videos
+This topic has the lecture videos